-He proposes a classification system for educational decision situations based on the functions which the decisions will serve.
+He proposes a clasification system for educational decision situations based on the functions which the decisions will serve.
 The categories of decision functions include Planning (goal specification), Programming (program specification), Implementing (program direction) and Recycling (major program modification).
 Given these four types of decision situations, there are four matching types of evaluations.
-Context evaluation will be used for program planning.
-Input evaluation will be used to help develop program activities.
-Process evaluation will be used to monitor the implementation of the project.
-Product evaluation will assess results after a complete cycle of the program.
+Context evaluation will be used for program planning; Input evaluation will be used to help develop program activities, Process evaluation will be used to monitor the implementation of the project, and Product evaluation will assess results after a complete cycle of the program.
 Each of these types of evaluation should have a different methodology and conceptual framework which articulates with its objective.
 The logical structure of evaluation design is, however, the same for all studies.
-193. Suchman, Edward A. Evalua in Public Service and Social Act Foundation, 1967.